B2.9 Represent and create equivalent ratios and rates, using a variety of tools and models, in various contexts.

 This will require 12 containers of water (\(4\; \times \;3\) containers of water).

-In a table of values that represents a situation of proportionality, the factor that connects corresponding quantities is constant.
+In a ratio table that represents a situation of proportionality, the factor that connects corresponding quantities is constant.
 In the example above, the multiplicative relationship "times 3" between the number of containers of juice and the number of containers of water is easily recognized.
-In addition, this table of values allows us to establish proportions (for example, \(\frac{1}{3}\; = \;\frac{4}{{12}}\)).
+In addition, this ratio table allows us to establish proportions (for example, \(\frac{1}{3}\; = \;\frac{4}{{12}}\)) for different numbers of juice containers or water containers.

 Knowledge: Ratios